MattReimer/riverscapestools/README.md

 # Riverscapes S3 Data Tools

-This is a simple proof-of-concept tool to get people started with uploading projects into
+This is a simple proof-of-concept tool to get people started with uploading projects into S3 buckets.

 ## Installation